-The small city of Brainerd, Minnesota will soon begin drawing geothermal energy straight from the sewer to heat and cool area homes and businesses.
+The small city of Brainerd, located about 128 miles northwest of Minneapolis, MN, will soon begin drawing geothermal energy straight from the sewer to heat and cool area homes and businesses.
 No, it won’t make your home smell like sewage, but it does have the potential to cut the cost of heating a home by as much as 50 percent.
 Seems like a win-win.

 A Brainerd-based company called Hidden Fuels recently received a $45,000 federal grant to get the project underway.
 The company is currently monitoring heat sensors installed in area sewers to find out hot spots and overall temperatures.

 U.S. landfills currently use waste-to-energy technology to draw energy from rotting garbage.
-Current technology enables landfills the ability to capture methane gas to use as energy, as well as to burn trash to convert it to electricity.
+Modern technology enables landfills to capture methane gas for use as energy, as well as to burn trash and convert it to electricity.
 However, extracting geothermic energy from sewage water is relatively new in the U.S.

 According to John Lund, a professor of civil engineering at Oregon Institute of Technology, using the existing sewer system for heating and cooling the city could cut overall utility expenses in half.
 He says the sewer water temperatures fall between 42 and 66 degrees, which is ideal for heating and cooling applications.